 Artistic Pursuits is a series of courses that covers art appreciation, art history, artists, and skills.
 The emphasis on each area shifts from book to book.
 Throughout the lessons, students work on their own projects with various art media.
 While there is an underlying Christian worldview, it isn’t overtly presented until the junior and senior high level in articles about artists and the cultures of their times.

+All books have a plastic comb-binding so they will lie flat.
+This is very helpful when you are trying to follow instructions while working on an art activity.
 Books are printed in full color with illustrated instructions and examples of student artwork.
-Each book has a list of required art supplies both at the beginning of the book and within each lesson.
+Each book has a list of required art supplies, both at the beginning of the book and within each lesson.
 Students work with a variety of art media, shifting to more difficult art techniques at upper levels.

 Each book should take about one school year to complete.
 The books for kindergarten through third grade each have 36 projects which works out to about one project per week.
 For grades four through twelve, there are 68 projects per book.
 Following are descriptions of the courses that are available.

-- The Way They SEE It, for ages three to five, differs somewhat from the other books since it has more background instruction for patents.
-It helps parents understand the early stages in the development of artistic perception and skills.
-However, it also teaches art appreciation and skills through a variety of projects and activities.
+- The Way They SEE It, for ages three to five, differs somewhat from the other books since it has more background instruction for parents to help them understand the early stages in the development of artistic perception and skills.
+It also teaches art appreciation and skills through a variety of projects and activities.

 - Stories of Artists and Their Art, K-3 Book 2 continues the art appreciation and history emphasis of Book 1, picking up in the Middle Ages and continuing into the nineteenth century.
 Each lesson concentrates on a particular artist and one of his or her works of art.

 - Modern Painting and Sculpture, K-3 Book 3 continues to follow the historical timeline, covering from the nineteenth century to the present.
-This time, each lesson focuses on an artist or artistic movement, emphasizing positive and creative art.
+Each lesson focuses on an artist or artistic movement, emphasizing positive and creative art.
 Children explore sculpture along with other art media.

 - Color and Composition, Grades 4-6 Book 2 introduces students to color theory with an exploration of American art and artists.
 Students learn to work with colored pencils and watercolor pencils (with a brush).